nshukla2019/skyscanner-flight-search2021/README.md

 GitHub Repo: https://github.com/nshukla2019/skyscanner-flight-search2021

-Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 Deliverables (all have been met):
-	*let users view their flight options between two destinations for specific dates *allows users to select their currency preference when searching for flights *use intuitive UI principles to highlight or call out the cheapest flights for a user running a search
+	1) let users view their flight options between two destinations for specific dates
+	2) allows users to select their currency preference when searching for flights
+	3) use intuitive UI principles to highlight or call out the cheapest flights for a user running a search

 Bonus:
-	*when all flight options are listed, allow the user to sort the results by the cheapest to highest priced and vice versa
+	4) when all flight options are listed, allow the user to sort the results by the cheapest to highest priced and vice versa

 Packages and Components Used: